How To Groom Havanese

 Pic Credit - Castledowns Animal Hospital

-To make the ear cleaning process easier, put some Tropiclean Dual Action Ear Cleaner for Pets, it safely dissolves wax and removes debris from your pet’s ear, before you start your dog’s bath.
+To make the ear cleaning process easier, put some Tropiclean Dual Action Ear Cleaner for Pets on your pet's ear before you start your dog's bath.
+It safely dissolves wax and removes debris from your pet’s ear.
 It will soften the wax and make it easier to clean out with a Q-tip or a cotton ball.

 1. TOENAILS